Generic Name: golimumab (goe-LIM-ue-mab)

 - Golimumab may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Do not receive a live vaccine (eg, measles, mumps) while you are taking golimumab.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are taking golimumab.
 Talk with your doctor before you receive any vaccine.

 - If you have had hepatitis B, the virus can become active while you use golimumab.
 Your doctor should test you for hepatitis B before you begin using golimumab.
 Contact your doctor with any questions about this information.

 - If you used golimumab during pregnancy, tell your baby's doctor.
 Your baby may have a higher risk of getting an infection for at least 6 months after birth.
 Your baby's doctor will also need to decide when your baby should receive any vaccine.
 Certain vaccines may cause infections.